githubpartners/microsoft-learn/github/github-actions-cd/includes/2b-manage-workflow-runs.md

 You can create and configure new repository environments from the repository's **Settings** tab under **Environments**.

 GitHub Actions simplifies using secrets with reusable workflows with the secrets: `inherit keyword`.
 You can simply pass the `secrets: inherit` to the reusable workflow and the secrets will be inherited from the calling workflow.

+Next, we'll do an exercise that checks your knowledge on content covered in this module by using GitHub Actions and Microsoft Azure to create two deployment workflows.